sdaume/r-course-module-3/README.md

 # SRC PhD R course

-This is the source of slides, handouts, examples and other resources for module 3 and 7 of the SRC PhD R course.
+This is the source of slides, handouts, examples and other resources for module 3, 7 and 9 of the SRC PhD R course.
 Module 3 of the course was held on 16.
 June 2022, module 7 on 16.
-December 2022.
+December 2022, module 9 on 16.
+March 2023.

 ## Presentation sLides